dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T1878: Birthplace highlights absence of personal choice in identity.
+### T1878: Recognizing one's birthplace is not a choice.

 |Support|
 |---|